BOM delivers bleak outlook at ABARES Regional Conference

 He also said BOM would soon be releasing Climate Guides for the 14 Queensland natural resource management regions.

+- Start the day with all the big news in agriculture!
+Click here to sign up to receive our daily Farmonline newsletter.

-The story BOM delivers bleak outlook at ABARES Regional Conference first appeared on Good Fruit & Vegetables.
+The story BOM delivers bleak outlook at ABARES Regional Conference first appeared on Farm Online.